Find your problem in the image below and follow the corresponding instructions step by step:

 - Request a free key: Why do you want it for free?
-What’s your profile at TeamSpeak USA?
-(You must either send that email from an email account with the domain in your profile or there must be an email address on the given website.)
+Name your company and any of your company’s locations at TeamSpeak USA.
+You must either send that email from an email account with the domain in your profile or there must be an email address on the given website.
 If you provide the required information, I’ll be happy to give you a free key.
 I just want to prevent abuse.

 - Send me an email: To get my email address, concatenate “support” with with an “@” and this domain.
 Emails will usually be answered within a day (creating a license usually takes longer), but sometimes even within some minutes.